The Tantallon Castle in Scotland is a large fortress set on the edge of the cliffs.

-- The wall is over 15m high (49ft) and 90m long (300ft)
+- Wall height = over 15m high (49ft)

-- The central tower is 24m high (79ft)
+- And the central tower is 24m high (79ft).

 Here is a side view of the wall and you can see the position with the sea cliffs.

-Exploring the Tantallon Castle Scotland
+Exploring the ruins

-There is still a lot to explore in Tantallon Castle.
+Despite being in ruins, there is still a lot to explore in Tantallon Castle.

 You enter by the gate in the center of the wall and discover the higher levels of the central tower as all the floors have fallen